rcl-ssl/docs/authorization/access-control-app.md

 ﻿---
-title: Access Control - AAD App
+title: Access Control - App
-description: Learn how to set Access Control for an Azure Active Directory application for use in RCL applications
+description: Learn how to set Access Control for a Microsoft Entra ID application for use in RCL applications
 parent: Authorization
 nav_order: 5
 ---

-## Set Access Control for the AAD application
+## Set Access Control for the Microsoft Entra ID (formerly AAD) application
-**V7.1.0**
+**V8.0**

-A user will need to provide **Access Control** to an [AAD Application](./aad-application) for the application to manage the user's Azure Services (Key Vault, DNS Zone and App Services) in a Subscription.
+A user will need to provide **Access Control** to an [Application](./aad-application) for the application to manage the user's Azure Services (Key Vault, DNS Zone and App Services) in a Subscription.

 - Go to Azure **Subscriptions**, and open the subscription that contains your Azure Key Vault, DNS Zone, App Services, etc.